01

 The model does not promise outcomes.
 But it does offer something most ASD frameworks do not: a mechanistic reason why certain things need to happen before others, and a coherent way to understand why a single intervention rarely shifts things deeply on its own.

-Wave 1 — Plug the leak Wave 2 — Restore NAD⁺ / SIRT1 Wave 3 — Rebuild architecture Intervention sequencing
+Wave 1 — Reduce the burden Wave 2 — Restore infrastructure Wave 3 — Rebuild architecture Intervention sequencing

 16